Mortgage Loan Originator License

 Federal law established by the Secure and Fair Enforcement for Mortgage Licensing Act of 2008 (SAFE Act) now states that any individual who, for compensation or gain, takes a residential mortgage loan application or offers or negotiates terms of a residential mortgage loan application, must be licensed or registered as a Mortgage Loan Originator (MLO).
 A key part of the law is the requirement for licensing of Mortgage Loan Originators through the Nationwide Mortgage Licensing System (NMLS).
-This new law also applies to:

 NOTE: Independent loan processors/underwriters must also comply with SAFE Act licensing requirements.

-Real Estate Licensees Under CA-BRE
+Real Estate Licensees Under DRE